APPLICATION PROCESS FOR INTERNATIONAL STUDENTS

 Off-Campus Work Eligibility

-Curricular Practical Training is authorization for off-campus employment that is an integral part of the established curriculum of your degree program.
-The M.S. in Sustainability Management program does not require the completion of an internship as part of the program’s curriculum, but approved students are eligible to undertake a Curricular Practical Training (CPT) internship.
+Curricular Practical Training is an authorization for off-campus employment that is an integral part of the established curriculum of your degree program.
+The M.S. in Sustainability Science program does not require the completion of an internship as part of the program’s curriculum, but approved students are eligible to undertake a Curricular Practical Training (CPT) internship.

 Eligibility to Work Upon Graduation

-M.S. in Sustainability Management graduates are able to request “STEM OPT extension,” or Optional Practical Training extension for an additional 24 months.
+M.S. in Sustainability Science graduates are able to request “STEM OPT extension,” or Optional Practical Training extension for an additional 24 months.
 Please contact the Columbia International Student and Scholars Office for more information about eligibility requirements and how to apply.